pietrotedeschi/like-iot/README.md

   <img src="./img/proverif.png" alt="OpenVisualizer" width="700">
 </p>

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
-`LiKe` is released under the GPL 3 license.
+`LiKe` is released under the GPL 3 <a href"LICENSE.txt">license</a>.